Russia eyes loan, gas deal to keep Ukraine in its orbit

 Yanukovich may be attempting to keep the attention of both Moscow and Brussels to strike as good a deal as possible to handle its huge debt and outstanding gas payments to Moscow.

-But it is a hazardous manoeuvre running the risk of alienating both parties and there is no certainty Ukraine can avoid default or a currency crisis.
+But it is a hazardous manoeuvre running the risk of alienating both parties and there is not certainty Ukraine can avoid default or a currency crisis.

 Securing an agreement with Ukraine would be hailed in Russia as a geopolitical victory for Putin, who regards Ukraine as vital to his dream of creating a political and economic union stretching from the Pacific to the EU's eastern borders.